The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplist Design

 {\bf The Lock-free Linked List with Three-Step Deletion~\cite{fomitchev2004lock}.} The two-step deletion in~\cite{harris2001pragmatic} restarts the insert process when there is a conflict.
 Thus, the average cost is increased~\cite{fomitchev2004lock}.
 Fomitchev et al.~\cite{fomitchev2004lock} use a three-step deletion process to avoid starting a failed CAS from the start of the list.
-In the first step, we mark Node 25's next pointer.
-Next, we create a back pointer to point to the previous node, say Node 21.
+In the first step, Node 25's next pointer is marked (Figure~\ref{fig:ll-3step-1}).
+Next, a back pointer is created to point to the previous node, say Node 21 (Figure~\ref{fig:ll-3step-2}).
 This is performed to prevent restarting the process from the beginning of the list.
-In the final step, we physically delete Node 25.
-By following this three-step deletion, When Node 26 is being inserted, it can start the traversal from Node 21 (with the help of the back pointer) instead of starting from the beginning of the list (Figure~\ref{fig:ll-3step}).
+In the final step, Node 25 is physically deleted (Figure~\ref{fig:ll-3step-3}).
+By following this three-step deletion, When Node 26 is being inserted, it can start the traversal from Node 21 (with the help of the back pointer) instead of starting from the beginning of the list.

-{\bf The Lock-free Skiplist with Three-Step Deletion~\cite{fomitchev2004lock}.} Fomitchev and Ruppert~\cite{fomitchev2004lock} implement a lock-free skip list that is composed of the above linked list.
+{\bf The Lock-free Skiplist with Three-Step Deletion~\cite{fomitchev2004lock}.} Fomitchev and Ruppert~\cite{fomitchev2004lock} implement a lock-free skiplist that is composed of the above linked list.
 Each skiplist node that has $k$ forward pointers is divided into $k$ nodes vertically.
 Only the bottom one (\textit{root node}) contains the data.
 These $k$ nodes form a linked list vertically, and is called a {\em tower}.
 For example, in Figure~\ref{fig:fomichev_skiplist}, $B1$, $B2$ and $B3$ form a tower.
 Both $B2$ and $B3$ have a pointer to $B1$ where data is stored.
 Horizontally, a back pointer field is added to each node to facilitate deletion.
 Insert starts by finding the right location for the new data, and inserts the \textit{root node} first.
 Other tower nodes can be added bottom up.
 Delete first marks the \textit{root node}, and utilizes the back pointers in each level as in the above lock-free linked list.
 When the \textit{root node} is marked deleted, the tower nodes are superfluous. $B2$ and $B3$ are superfluous.
 Search in the skiplist helps delete superfluous nodes.